-Carson Sprenger is a forester and restoration ecologist with over 18 years of experience working in the forests of the San Juan Islands.
+Carson Sprenger is a forester and restoration ecologist with 20 years of experience working in the forests of the San Juan Islands.
 He has 8 years of experience conducting ecological research and is a local expert on historical fires and pre-contact forest structure.
 Carson specializes in conservation/forest management planning, forest restoration design, forest inventory, design of fuel reduction treatments, and tree health assessments.
 With professional experience in rigging, hazard tree removal, and large scale tree thinning, he has a keen understanding of on-the-ground project management.

 Forest Ecologist, Climate Change Scientist

 Ph.D.
 Climate change and forest ecology, School of Environmental and Forest Sciences, UW

 M.S.
 Forest Ecology, College of Forest Resources, UW

 B.S.
 Forest Management, Environmental Law, University of Wisconsin